 Fuel Injection Systems

 Sequential fuel injection systems fire each injector individually.
 This system is more efficient than a multiport system because changes to the fuel mixture are instantaneous.
-Sequential fuel injection systems are installed on most of today's engines.
-The PCM controls the injectors by pulse width, the length of time the injector sprays fuel into the port.
+Most of today's engines have sequential fuel injection systems.
+The ECM controls the injectors by pulse width, the length of time the injector sprays fuel into the port.
 Pulse width control of each injector improves performance over multiport injection.